Production Guide

 PgBouncer

 If you are using PostgreSQL as your database, you will likely want to enable PgBouncer as well.
-Airflow can open a lot of database connections due to its distributed nature and using a connection pooler can significantly reduce the number of open connections on the database.
+Due to distributed nature of Airflow, it can open a lot of database connections.
+Using a connection pooler can significantly reduce the number of open connections on the database.

 Database credentials stored Values file